devMatheus-Cunha/bank/README.md

 ## 🚀 How to run

-Project developed in partnership with [Matheus Gomes](https://github.com/devAndre-Isaac) where I will integrate backend made for Picpay challenge.
+Project developed in partnership with [Andre Isaac](https://github.com/devAndre-Isaac) where I will integrate backend made for Picpay challenge.

 ```bash
 $ git clone https://github.com/devMatheus-Gomes/picpay-frontend.git